nvaccess/nvda/projectDocs/dev/selfSignedBuild.md

 On any supported version of Windows, you can manage certifications through the "Certificate Manager".

 Importing A Windows 11 certificate via PowerShell may fail on older versions of Windows.
-For Windows 10, simply open the certificate file and go through the installation dialog.
+On Windows 10, open the certificate file and go through the installation dialog.
 Install it to "Local Machine", in the store: "Trusted Root Certification Authorities".

 ### Using the certificate